top of page

 So even more than with any other character, you really have to get to grips with how a page-child is going to turn into a screen-child.

 To save a longer examination of this process for another time, I believe that when bringing a child character to screen you have to have a real sense of clarity ('you' here meaning writers, casting directors, directors etc) about the kid's vibe, to the point of archetype.
 A child is not a seasoned actor.
-They can bring you a nuanced, real, performance, but you kind of can't write that down - you have to give them a really clear steer and allow their realness and unhoned talent to round that out into something more nuanced.
+They can bring you a nuanced, real performance, but you kind of can't write that down - you have to give them a really clear steer and allow their realness and unhoned talent to round that out into something more nuanced.

 You can’t write a bitty, vague character and expect a child actor to breath life into it with the experienced technique a veteran can bring.
 An actor of the quality of Anne-Marie Duff can turn Thorne's lacklustre writing into a solid character via sheer chops.
 14-year old Dafne Keen doesn't have the experience to avoid making broad, fuzzy writing come across as a dull and listless performance.

 Lyra is such a vivid character on the page but capturing that vividness is not a simple matter of checking off all her character notes like a shopping list.
-Especially when those character moments are written so weakly.
+Especially when those character moments are written so weakly for the screen.
 Our introduction to 'Lyra the wildcat' at the start of episode one is her race with Roger through Jordan.
 But the scene is weak in getting across anything very definitive about her.
 She's a bit wayward, a bit cheeky but the scene for some reason works hard to mitigate her brattishness perhaps in a bid to keep her from getting unlikable.
 She jumps into clean laundry but promises to help re-wash it, etc. And the writing throughout is like that; vague.
 Scared of taking her anywhere extreme.

 My reference-point archetype by contrast would be Marmalade Atkins.
-A clever little horror, an irrepressibly wild and irreverent anarchist – who, in a completely understated way, of course, is only responding appropriately to the lack of care and love the adult world has shown her and is in fact quite capable of loyalty, affection and diligence when offered the same by others.
+A clever little horror, an irrepressibly wild and irreverent anarchist – who, in a completely understated way, of course, is only responding appropriately to the lack of attention and love the adult world has shown her and is in fact quite capable of loyalty, affection and diligence when offered the same by others.

 As a visual reference I’ve also looked to a young actor called India Brown, who played Susan in 2019’s utterly and unexpectedly wonderful revival of Worzel Gummidge.
 Brown must be about 14 or 15 in Worzel but nonetheless I found myself watching wishing she could play Lyra.